huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Access the parquet files

 To power the dataset viewer, the first 5GB of every dataset are auto-converted to the Parquet format (unless it was already a Parquet dataset).
 In the dataset viewer (for example, see [GLUE](https://huggingface.co/datasets/nyu-mll/glue)), you can click on [_"Auto-converted to Parquet"_](https://huggingface.co/datasets/nyu-mll/glue/tree/refs%2Fconvert%2Fparquet/cola) to access the Parquet files.
-Please, refer to the [Datasets Server docs](/docs/datasets-server/parquet_process) to learn how to query the dataset parquet files with libraries such as Polars, Pandas or DuckDB.
+Please, refer to the [dataset viewer docs](/docs/datasets-server/parquet_process) to learn how to query the dataset parquet files with libraries such as Polars, Pandas or DuckDB.

 <Tip>